strimzi/strimzi-kafka-oauth/examples/README-authz.md

 The possible resource types mirror the [Kafka authorization model](https://kafka.apache.org/documentation/#security_authz_primitives) (Topic, Group, Cluster, ...).

-Under `Authorization Scopes` we can see a list of all the possible actions (Kafka permissions) that can be granted on resources of different types.
+Under `Scopes` we can see a list of all the possible actions (Kafka permissions) that can be granted on resources of different types.
 It requires some understanding of [Kafka's permissions model](https://kafka.apache.org/documentation/#resources_in_kafka) to know which of these make sense with which resource type (Topic, Group, Cluster, ...).
 This list mirrors Kafka permissions and should be the same for any deployment.

 There is an [authorization-scopes.json](../oauth-keycloak-authorizer/etc/authorization-scopes.json) file containing the authorization scopes that can be imported, so that they don't have to be manually entered for every new `Authorization Services` enabled client.
-In order to import `authorization-scopes.json` into a new client, first make sure the new client is `Authorization Enabled` and saved.
+In order to import `authorization-scopes.json` into a new client, first make sure the new client has `Authorization` enabled and saved.
 Then, click on the `Authorization` tab and use the `Import` to import the file.
-Afterwards, if you select the `Authorization Scopes` you will see the loaded scopes.
+Afterwards, if you select `Scopes` you will see the loaded scopes.
 For this example the authorization scopes have already been imported as part of the realm import.

 Under the `Policies` sub-tab there are filters that match sets of users.
 Users can be explicitly listed, or they can be matched based on the Roles, or Groups they are assigned.
 Policies can even be programmatically defined using JavaScript where logic can take into account the context of the client session - e.g. client ip (that is client ip of the Kafka client).

-Then, finally, there is the `Permissions` sub-tab, which defines 'role bindings' where `resources`, `authorization scopes` and `policies` are tied together to apply a set of permissions on specific resources for certain users.
+Then, finally, there is the `Permissions` sub-tab, which defines 'role bindings' where `resources`, `scopes` and `policies` are tied together to apply a set of permissions on specific resources for certain users.

 Each `permission` definition can have a nice descriptive name which can make it very clear what kind of access is granted to which users.
 For example: